nadia-paz/apd311/README.md

 <h2 style="color:#777;">3.
 Prerequisites</h2>
 <details><summary><i>Expand</i></summary>
-To reproduce this project you need to have a Google Cloud Account (additional cost may apply), have Docker and Docker Compose installed, have at least 10GB of free space to load docker images and start the project.
+To reproduce this project you need to have a Google Cloud Account (additional cost may apply), have Docker and Docker Compose installed, have at least 5GB of free disk space to load docker images and start the project.
 </details>

 <h2 style="color:#777;">4.
 Installations</h2>

-Please, make sure that you have all needed installations and install the missing ones following the instructions provided below.
+Please ensure that you have all the necessary installations and install any missing ones by following the instructions provided below.

 ### Docker
 <details><summary><i>Expand</i></summary>